ABGERO Maintenance of Certification

 2. What is required to pass the MOC process?

 The MOC model asserts that competencies are continuously updated through routine engagement in a wide variety of ongoing professional activities and self-evaluation.
 ABPP has established five broad categories of professional activities that support MOC, including: (1) Collaborative Clinical Consultation, (2) Teaching and Training, (3) Ongoing Education, (4) Research, Methodologies, and Programs, and (5) Professional Leadership.
 Numerous professional development activities fall within each of these categories, and each activity is assigned a “credit value” based on content and/or the number of hours engaged in the activity (e.g., one credit may be earned for each hour of case consultation, clinical supervision, continuing education, etc.).
-To meet the professional activity criterion, ABGERO Specialists must document a total of at least 40 professional activity “credits” during the two year period prior to MOC submission, 30 of which must pertain to Geropsychology.
+To meet the professional activity criterion, ABGERO Specialists must document a total of at least 40 professional activity “credits” during the two year period prior to MOC submission, which must pertain to Geropsychology.
 To meet the self-evaluation criterion, Specialists must briefly describe their practice setting, their approach to an ethical or diversity issue encountered in practice, and the means by which they evaluate their clinical efficacy.

 3. Does MOC involve re-examination of any kind?